Margaret Carter: Early life

 Born Margaret Hunter in Shreveport, Louisiana, on December 29, 1935, her parents were Hilton and Emma Hunter.
 She was raised there in a family of nine children by her father, a Baptist minister, and her mother, a cook at the school cafeteria.
 After earning the honor as salutatorian in high school, she received scholarships to Grambling State University where she then briefly attended before meeting who would become her first husband.
 After getting married she had five daughters by the age of 28, but moved to Oregon to escape abuse by her then husband.
 She arrived via train on December 1, 1967, and began working odd jobs.
 In Oregon, she re-married, adding four stepchildren, but divorced after a few years to Elvis.
+In 1968, she enrolled at Portland Community College.
 In 1970, she enrolled at Portland State University where she then graduated from in 1972 with a bachelor of arts degree in education.
 Carter then earned a masters of education in psychology from Oregon State University in 1973.
 In 1973, Carter began working for Portland Community College as a counselor.